|

 (b) the event is limited to a Private Food Event.

-In accordance with the conditions above, RCOs, Authorized Student Governments, University Units and Non-Affiliates will be allowed up to four (4) approved days per academic year for Public Food Events.
+In accordance with the conditions above, RCOs, Authorized Student Governments, University Units, and Non-Affiliates will be allowed up to four (4) approved days per academic year for Public Food Events.

 b.
 Private Food Events

-For casual gatherings or events with food at Private Food Events, (i.e., providing refreshments for meetings or department potlucks) a temporary food permit is not required, see EH&S’ Guidelines for Food Safety at Temporary Events.
+For casual gatherings or events with food at Private Food Events, (i.e., providing food and refreshments for meetings or department potlucks) a temporary food permit is not required, see EH&S’ Guidelines for Food Safety at Temporary Events.

 Private Events must comply with the campus venue policies.